-If so, then this article will help – though the answer is not straightforward since there are a range of factors involved, including your geographic location and the type of property you are selling.
+In this article we use our own experience to help answer this question.
+But the answer won’t be straightforward since there are a range of factors involved, including your geographic location and the type of property you are selling.

-However, when it comes to selling a home in the UK, you should appreciate that this process takes between two to three months on average.
+However, when it comes to selling a home in the UK, you should appreciate that this process takes between three to four months on average.

-As mentioned, there are a number of issues that will affect the time it takes to sell your home and these include:
+There are a number of issues that will affect the time it takes to sell your home in this phase and these include:

 - Your geographic location